Camp Tyler to host 1st Fall Festival on Saturday

 The Shop at Katelyn’s Corner will have sensory bins for all children including a Halloween and fall-themed.

-Teddy Bear Mobile – Smith County will have their own truck at the event where children can build their own bear with a Camp Tyler t-shirt on it.
+Teddy Bear Mobile – Smith County will have their own truck at the event where children can build a bear with a Camp Tyler t-shirt on it.

 Revolution Academy will be providing information about their small, private elementary school that currently serves students aged 3-12 who have difficulty thriving in your average public school.
 They will also be providing educational games for young ones.